unthoughts/unthoughts.github.io/_posts/2025-07-12-blurb-on-liquidity.md

 $$

 Suppose Alice initially owned 10% of the pool.
 * Her initial deposit was 10 ETH and 10K USDC.
-Value = 30,000 USD.
+Current value = 30,000 USD.
 * Her current LP position is 7.071 ETH and 14,142 USDC.
 Value ≈ 28,284 USD.

 ## What about fees?